On the variational nature of the Anzellotti pairing: Introduction

-in the perspective to extend this study to more general cases.
+where the vector field $\bsmall\colon\Omega\times\R\to\R^N$ satisfies the assumptions listed in Section~\ref{ss:assumptions}.
+To the authors' knowledge, previous results in literature (see e.g.\ \cite{RS,RS1}) are not applicable to $\mathcal{F}_\varphi$ and $\mathcal{F}$, being these functional strongly degenerate.

 We remark that all the results presented in this paper are new also in the case of a vector field $\bsmall$ independent of $u$.

 The lower semicontinuity of these functionals with respect to the $L^1$ convergence has been established in \cite{dcl} in the Sobolev space $W^{1,1}$ by requiring a very weak regularity assumption, i.e.\ that the divergence of the vector field $\bsmall(x,s)$ with respect to $x$ is an $L^1$ function.
 Our aim is to extend this result to the space $BV$, by considering a relaxed functional defined by an abstract relaxation procedure.
-More precisely, for every fixed function $\varphi\in C_c(\Omega)$ and every open set $A\subseteq\Omega$, let us consider the functional $F_\varphi(\cdot,A):\BVLloc\to[0,+\infty]$ defined by